alexjeffburke/node-git-exec/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/gruntjs/grunt).

 ## Release History
+* 0.1.2 - make sure cwd argument we pass to exec is made absolute
+* 0.1.1 - cleanup the code; no functional changes
 * 0.1.0 - initial release

 ## License